cflood2/Capstone-National-Security-Threats-with-Homegenous-Software-Adoption/README.md

 ### Objectives:
 - Conduct case study on CrowdStrike incident
 - Conduct case study on SolarWinds Incident
-- Conduct Case study on Ukraine cyber war
+- Conduct case study on Ukraine cyber war
 - Conduct case study on EPIC
 - Create and/or simulate the reach of an incident using NetLogo
 - Address supply chain management concerns